ec-europa/eubfr-data-lake/README.md

 ## Deploy the shared resources

 Some resources (like ElasticSearch) are shared between all the stages for a same environment (dev, acc, prod).
-You need to deploy them first if it's not already done.
+You need to deploy them first if your indexes don't already exists.

 ```sh
 yarn deploy-resources